plinss/bindtool/README.md

 Run the command:

-    bindtool &lt;zone-file> [&lt;output-directory-or-file>]
+    bindtool <zone-file> [<output-directory-or-file>]

 The tool will process the source zone file and output a zone file ready for use by the DNS server.

 It is best to keep the source zone files in a different directory than the DNS server uses for its zone files.
 For example, keep the source files in '/etc/bind/zones' and configure the DNS server to load the zone files from '/var/cache/bind'.
 When making changes to a zone, edit the file in '/etc/bind/zones', remove the server's journal file, and run the command: